Which One

 "Which One" is a song by Canadian rapper Drake and British rapper Central Cee.
-It was released on July 25, 2025, through OVO Sound and Republic Records, as the second single from the former's upcoming ninth studio album Iceman.
+It was released on July 25, 2025, through OVO Sound and Republic Records; originally speculated to be the second single from the former's ninth album Iceman, it instead served as the lead single for his simultaneously released tenth studio album, Maid of Honour.
 The track marks the second official collaboration between the two artists following 2023's "On the Radar Freestyle".
-The song reached #1 on US Rhythmic Radio in October 2025.
+The song reached number one on US Rhythmic Radio in October 2025.

 Background and promotion

-Following the release of "On the Radar Freestyle" in July 2023, Central Cee was asked in a January 2025 interview, coinciding with the release of his debut studio album Can't Rush Greatness, about the possibility of another collaboration with Drake.
+Following the release of "On the Radar Freestyle" in July 2023, Central Cee was asked in a January 2025 interview, coinciding with the release of his debut studio album, Can't Rush Greatness, about the possibility of another collaboration with Drake.
 At the time, he revealed that they had another song "in the vault" but felt including it on the album would be too "predictable".
 He confirmed they had worked on additional material but preferred to save it for a future release.

 A snippet of the track was first previewed during Drake's "Iceman: Episode 1" livestream.
 Drake would again preview the track on July 12, 2025, during his Wireless Festival performance in London.
 On July 24, just three weeks after releasing the single "What Did I Miss?", Drake premiered "Which One" during a second livestream titled "Iceman: Episode 2".
 The livestream had been teased the day prior, suggesting the imminent release of a new single, much like the rollout for "What Did I Miss?".
 The song debuted in a segment where both artists are seen watching a woman dance in an empty swimming pool.